Byont-Ventures/hackathon/frontend/README.md

 });
 ```

-> **Note**: As you can see we don't have to take care of the provider, and on top of this Wagmi provides supports end-to-end type safety for all smart contract calls.
+> **Note**: As you can see, we don't have to take care of the provider, and on top of this, Wagmi provides end-to-end type safety for all smart contract calls.

 ### ABIs